-A Mars colonist accepts a deal with a mining company to start a new life on humanity’s off-world frontier.
-But idealism turns to unease when reality becomes darker than the fine print foretold.
-With his farm under bio-genetic attack and the most powerful player on the planet as an enemy, Mahela has no choice but to run… and expose economic slavery on an interplanetary scale.
+A Mars colonist accepts a deal with a mining company to start a new life on humanity’s off-world frontier; but idealism turns to unease when reality becomes darker than the fine print foretold.
+With his farm under biological attack and the most powerful player on the planet as an enemy, Mahela has no choice but to flee with information vital to the future of millions.

 Amanthi is a teenage student in a not-so-distant future school system of hyper-testing and top-down control.
 In this world, creativity is a liability — but Amanthi is not deterred from dreaming.
 “The Parched Lands”, delves into the tangled issues of race, tracking, high-stakes testing, and creativity starvation that run through America’s public school systems.
 This short story was published as a part of Issue 7: Expectations of Crossed Genres Magazine.